-9.1 Links to Other Tiers of Plans and Programmes and the Project Level.
+10.1 Links to Other Tiers of Plans and Programmes and the Project Level.

-- 9.1.1 As previously noted in Section 1 the LP2 will provide for non-strategic growth within South Derbyshire to 2028, as well as include a number of Local plan policies to influence and inform development management decisions within the District to 2028.
-The LP2 will form the second part of the South Derbyshire Local Plan (2011-28) and together these documents will set out the Council's vision and objectives for development in the District and will include housing and employment allocations to fully meet housing and employment needs within the District, as well as a suite of policies to guide the design and implementation of development projects. - 9.1.2 Combined the Plan's will seek to ensure that the strategies of other Authorities and Partners can be delivered.
-For example the Local Plans, together allocate sufficient housing to ensure that a large proportion of Derby City's unmet need is accommodated in South Derbyshire and sufficient and appropriate employment land to meet the Council Economic Strategy as well as that of the Local Economic Partnership D2N2 - 9.1.3 However, the Plan also includes policies to ensure that coordinated actions can take place across the DUA and across other administrative boundaries where appropriate in respect of environmental issues, for example through joint working with North West Leicestershire and Lichfield District Council and other agencies such as the Environment Agency and Natural England in respect of protecting the integrity of the River Mease SAC, or partnership working and support with Derbyshire County Council or Local Nature Partnership and other agencies in respect of delivering heritage and landscape change and green infrastructure delivery in the Trent Valley, or the requirement to work with appropriate water companies to help reduce water demand. - 9.1.4 Prior to the LP2 being adopted the Council will continue to rely on a number of policies included in the Adopted Local Plan (1998), together with appropriate strategic policies set out in the emerging Part 1 Local Plan which at the time of writing has been found Sound by a Planning Inspector, but has yet to be adopted by the Authority. - 9.1.5 The LP2 includes a number of specific housing land proposals which will come forward within the Plan to 2028 as well as a number of development management policies.
+- 10.1.1 As previously noted in Section 1 the LP2 will provide for non-strategic growth within South Derbyshire to 2028, as well as include a number of Local Plan policies to influence and inform development management decisions within the District to 2028.
+The LP2 will form the second part of the South Derbyshire Local Plan (2011-28) and together these documents will set out the Council's vision and objectives for development in the District and will include housing and employment allocations to fully meet housing and employment needs within the District, as well as a suite of policies to guide the design and implementation of development projects. - 10.1.2 Combined the Plan's will seek to ensure that the strategies of other Authorities and Partners can be delivered.
+For example the Local Plans, together allocate sufficient housing to ensure that a large proportion of Derby City's unmet need is accommodated in South Derbyshire and sufficient and appropriate employment land to meet the Council Economic Strategy as well as that of the Local Economic Partnership D2N2. - 10.1.3 However, the Plan also includes policies to ensure that coordinated actions can take place across the DUA and across other administrative boundaries where appropriate in respect of environmental issues, for example through joint working with North West Leicestershire and Lichfield District Council and other agencies such as the Environment Agency and Natural England in respect of protecting the integrity of the River Mease SAC, or partnership working and support with Derbyshire County Council or Local Nature Partnership and other agencies in respect of delivering heritage and landscape change and green infrastructure delivery in the Trent Valley, or the requirement to work with appropriate water companies to help reduce water demand. - 10.1.4 Prior to the LP2 being adopted the Council will continue to rely on a number of policies included in the Adopted Local Plan (1998), together with appropriate strategic policies set out in the Adopted Part 1 Local Plan. - 10.1.5 The LP2 includes a number of specific housing land proposals which will come forward within the Plan to 2028 as well as a number of development management policies.
 The purpose of this sustainability appraisal is to identify the potential effects of the plan (and the proposals and policies it contains), but due to the nature of the SA process it rarely considers specific projects in the same level of detail that they are subjected to once they reach project stage (and planning applications are submitted).
-The Council will keep under review the sites proposed in this document which come forward as planning applications and where appropriate will seek to review the detailed environmental, and other information they include to inform our own appraisal work.
-Issues which are usually assessed in detail through the development management process can include flood risk and drainage, contaminated land, air quality, noise and vibration, ecology surveys, transport assessments, cultural heritage and archaeology assessments and Landscape and Visual Assessments.
+The Council will keep under review the sites proposed in this document which come forward as planning applications in order to ensure that the effects previously identified are through the appraisal are in line with expectations.
+Where effects are diffent to those anticipated then this will need to be picked up through monitoring and will help inform decision making regarding any future review of the Local Plan, or updates to individual policies or proposals included in LP2.

-9.2 Developing a Monitoring Framework
+10.2 Developing a Monitoring Framework